jean-pierreBoth/annembed/README.md

 ## Building

- The crate provides 2 features to choose between openblas-static, intel-mkl-static as defined in the  **ndarray-linalg** crate.
+ The crate provides 3 features to choose between openblas-static, intel-mkl-static or openblas-system as defined in the  **ndarray-linalg** crate.

-So **--features "openblas-static"** ,  **--features "intel-mkl-static"** or **--features "openblas-system"**  must be passed to cargo to compile.
+ compile with :

+* cargo build --release --features="openblas-static" to link statically with rust downloaded openblas

+* cargo build --release --features="intel-mkl-static" to link with mkl intel's library (intel mkl will be automatically downloaded, see README.md of crate ndarray-linalg)

+* cargo build --release --features="openblas-system" to link with system installed openblas library.
-(In the openblas-system case you must have an openblas library compiled with INTERFACE64=0, corresponding to 32bit fortran integers).
+(In this case you must have an openblas library compiled with INTERFACE64=0, corresponding to 32bit fortran integers).

 Alternatively define the default in Cargo.toml.

 ## Results